-A project management method called Kanban has been making the rounds in the software industry for quite a few years, and has gained currency in the last five years.
-Together with Agile methodologies, adopting the Kanban method has given companies a lot to celebrate.
+A project management method called Kanban has been making the rounds in the software industry for quite a few years and has gained currency in the last five years.
+Adopting the Kanban method with Agile methodologies has given companies much to celebrate.

-But there is also the criticism that Kanban is nothing but a glorified to-do list.
+But there is also the criticism that Kanban is a glorified to-do list.
 So what’s that all about?
 Let’s find out.

 What is Kanban?

-The concept was adapted to the software industry with a few changes by David Anderson, in his 2010 book, Kanban.
-Since then, it has been used for various projects with a great deal of success.
+David Anderson adapted the concept to the software industry with a few changes in his 2010 book, Kanban.
+Since then, it has been used for various projects with great success.
 It can be of immense help in complex projects which have the potential to suffer from overloading on one side of the development cycle.
+The Kanban system treats the software project process as a pipeline.
+Let’s say a software process has three types of tasks: analysis, development, testing, and finally, deployment.
+You need to complete twenty tasks.

 In the case of a traditional project management system if, for instance,